autocontracts/permissioned-blocks/whitepaper.md

 ## Permissioned Based File Sharing

 Current peer-to-peer file sharing protocols such as BitTorrent[[14]](https://en.wikipedia.org/wiki/BitTorrent) are permissionless based protocols.
-By design, their distributed architectures have no central point of control, which means that the owner or creator of digital content has no control over which nodes in the network are permitted to receive the content.
+By design, their distributed architectures have no central point of control, which means that once content is added to a network node, the data will be freely shared with any other node.
+Creators and owners of digital content are almost powerless to stop copyright material being distriubuted on such networks.

-However, if we combine a file sharing protocol with a blockchain protocol to govern to whom content is shared, this opens the possibility to harness the benefits of both protocols, whilst avoiding copyright infringements or the leaking of sensitive or confidential information.
+If we combine a peer-to-peer file sharing protocol with a blockchain protocol, this opens the possibility to harness the benefits of both protocols.
+That is, a low cost data sharing network with security control logic that protects access to copyright material and confidential information.

 Benefits:
-- No dependency on centralised services in order to control data access.
+- No dependency on a centralised service to control data access.
-- No cloud service fees.
+- More resilient to network failures or cyber attacks due to a distributed architecture.
+One node failure will not compromise the entire network.
+- Improved security of confidential data.
-- Higher network throughput as demand increases.
+- Higher data throughput as demand increases.
-- A low cost, self-sustaining system.
+- A low cost, self-sustaining network.

 <p align="center">
 <img src="/images/blockchain-inegration-layers.png">